 As material deposits in the separation bubble, it forms a new barrier to deflect the wind, which moves the standing shock reflection backwards, into the wind.
 The separation bubble migrates into the wind with the shock wave, causing new dust to overlay the old in layers that stack into the direction of the wind.

 The shock wave is a discontinuity in density, temperature and ionization.
 Remember, we are talking about a primordial storm where much of the atmosphere ionized.
-So, standing shock waves formed hot plasma sheets of electric current through the air.
+So, standing shock waves reflected from the ground, back into the clouds, providing a path for discharge.
 The separation bubble is not only a pressure sink, which collects heavy matter, it is also a current sink, being the lowest potential region connected to the high potential current in the reflected shock wave.
 It therefore draws current to bake, compress and fuse the deposited dust.

 It creates a distinct pattern on the windward side.
 Dragon’s teeth – triangular buttresses, sometimes called flat-irons, formed by the sonic, ionized shock waves of supersonic winds.
 They rise and fall in amplitude and wavelength, and display harmonic frequency shifts, as well as many, many other features which could only be produced by the sonic effects of supersonic winds – see the “Arc Blast” and “Monocline” articles for more detail.

 Understanding how winds form these shock patterns, and examining the result on the landscape reveals a wealth of information.
 Let’s consider this very simple dune, called El Guaje, in the Sierra Oriental mountains of central Mexico.
 The shock pattern of triangles is very apparent on it’s windward side.